Course Title: Master of Arts in Social Care Leadership and Management

 It is a 90 ECTS credit programme, with an exit award of Postgraduate Diploma on completion of 60 ECTS credits.

-The vision for this programme is to develop excellence in social care leadership and management.
+The vision for this course is to develop excellence in social care leadership and management.
 Students will be facilitated to develop their capacities in delivering social care services grounded in the highest ethical standards of care, continuing education and research.

 Students on the MA in Social Care Leadership and Management will be managers, deputy managers, team leaders, or social care workers with experience in leadership roles working in a range of social care services.
 Consequently, this student cohort will automatically generate an industry networking forum within TU Dublin.
 This natural 'on campus' industry link will be developed further and supported by guest speakers from relevant organisations such as TUSLA, HSE, private providers, statutory and non-statutory social care services.

-This MA will equip graduates to progress to PhD / Doctoral level studies.
+This MA will equip graduates to progress to PhD/Doctoral level studies.

 - Legal issues for social care managers